Claude Code Plugin

 /thrum:quickstart Register agent and start session (interactive or with flags)

-/thrum:send Send direct, group, or broadcast messages
+/thrum:send Send direct or broadcast messages

 /thrum:inbox Check message inbox (all or unread only)